Jason Thornburg

-Jason Alan Thornburg (born August 27, 1980) is a Native American convicted serial killer who was charged in December 2021 with the dismemberment and murders of David Lueras, Lauren Phillips and Maricruz Mathis, in Fort Worth, Texas.
+Jason Alan Thornburg (born August 27, 1980) is an American convicted serial killer who was charged in December 2021 with the dismemberment and murders of David Lueras, Lauren Phillips and Maricruz Mathis, in Fort Worth, Texas.
 Thornburg additionally confessed to murdering his girlfriend, Tanya Begay, in Arizona in 2017 and his former roommate, Mark Jewell, in Texas in May 2021.

 During the investigations and trial for the 2021 Fort Worth murders, Thornburg testified that he committed the triple slayings for ritualistic sacrifices, and even engaged in cannibalism.
 Thornburg was found guilty of all three counts of capital murder on November 20, 2024, and sentenced to death on December 4, 2024.

 2021 Fort Worth murders

 Over a one-week period in September 2021, Jason Alan Thornburg murdered three people and dismembered their bodies at a local inn in Euless, a suburb of Fort Worth, Texas.

 Thornburg, then an electrician's apprentice, reportedly had the thought to "commit sacrifices" for God through his reading and interpretation of the Bible, which served as a motivation behind the murders he committed.
 Although the exact date of the murders was not revealed publicly, it was speculated that the first murder happened between September 15 and 17.
 Thornburg killed 42-year-old David Lueras, who shared the same room as Thornburg; Thornburg himself had resided at the inn since July 2021.
 Thornburg was said to have slit Lueras' throat before he cut up his body into pieces.
 He also ate a part of Lueras's heart.

 During the next four days, Thornburg murdered two women, 34-year-old Lauren Phillips and 33-year-old Maricruz Mathis.
 According to Thornburg, he killed one of the female victims by slitting her throat two days after the murder of Lueras.
 Two days later, he murdered the other woman by strangling and stabbing her to death.
 Thornberg butchered each corpse and kept the body parts in a storage bin.
 He also engaged in cannibalism by consuming some of the women's body parts and even engaged in sex with the corpse of Phillips before dismembering it.

 After committing the three murders, Thornburg brought the body parts to a nearby dumpster and set a fire to dispose of the body parts.
 The fire alerted the residents and authorities, leading to Thornburg's arrest.